-136. For Part IVA of the ITAA 1936 to apply there must be a 'scheme' (section 177A), a 'tax benefit' (section 177C) and a dominant purpose of entering into or carrying out the scheme to obtain a tax benefit (section 177D).

-137. The Project will be a 'scheme' and a Grower will obtain a 'tax benefit' from entering into the 'scheme', in the form of tax deductions for the amounts detailed at paragraphs 27 to 32of this Ruling. that would not have been obtained but for the scheme.
-However, it is not possible to conclude the scheme will be entered into or carried out with the dominant purpose of obtaining this tax benefit.

-138. Growers to whom this Product Ruling applies will derive assessable income from holding or disposing of their 'forestry interest' in the Project.
+- 150. For Part IVA of the ITAA 1936 to apply there must be a 'scheme' (section 177A of the ITAA 1936), a 'tax benefit' (section 177C of the ITAA 1936) and a dominant purpose of entering into or carrying out the scheme to obtain a tax benefit (section 177D of the ITAA 1936). - 151.
+The Project will be a 'scheme' and a Grower will obtain a 'tax benefit' from entering into the 'scheme', in the form of tax deductions for the amounts detailed at paragraphs 27 to 32 that would not have been obtained but for the scheme.
+However, it is not possible to conclude the scheme will be entered into or carried out with the dominant purpose of obtaining this tax benefit. - 152.
+Growers to whom this Product Ruling applies will derive assessable income from holding or disposing of their 'forestry interest' in the Project.
 There are no facts that would suggest that Growers have the opportunity of obtaining a tax advantage other than the tax advantages identified in this Ruling.
 There is no non-recourse financing or round robin characteristics, and no indication that the parties are not dealing at arm's length or, if any parties are not dealing at arm's length, that any adverse tax consequences result.
 Further, having regard to the factors to be considered under paragraph 177D(b) of the ITAA 1936 it cannot be concluded, on the information available, that Growers will enter into the scheme for the dominant purpose of obtaining a tax benefit.